DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 {inset-text}
 #### Providers should note:

 Milestone validation applies.
-The API will reject a schedule change request if any previously submitted declarations (`eligible`, `payable` or `paid`) have a `declaration_date` which does not align with the new schedule’s milestone dates.
+The API will reject a schedule change if any previously submitted `eligible`, `payable` or `paid` declarations have a `declaration_date` which does not align with the new schedule’s milestone dates.

 Where this occurs, providers should: